 Golden Rule Fundraising

-Let’s start with what it would be like to start crafting your fundraising plan with the Golden Rule in mind.
+Let’s begin with what it would be like to start crafting your fundraising plan with the Golden Rule in mind.

 If someone were soliciting money from you, how would you want them to do it?

-One of the things I hate most about telemarketer calls is that they take forever just to introduce themselves.
+One of the most grueling things about calls from telemarketers is that they take forever to simply introduce themselves.
 By the time I wrap my mind around who they are, I’ve decided I don’t have time to listen to anything else.

-When people waste your time, it does not persuade you to give them more of your time and attention.
+When people start by wasting your time, it does little to persuade you to give them more of of it.
 Quite the opposite.

-It’s very much the same when we approach a potential donor to our cause.
+It’s very much the same when we approach a potential donor with our cause.

 If it were you, you wouldn’t want a fundraiser to waste your time with obtuse statements that leave you guessing at what they’re trying to say.